Particular/docs.particular.net/samples/dependency-injection/aspnetcore/sample.md

 It is also possible to configure ASP.NET Core to use a specific container and still share components between ASP.NET and NServiceBus message handlers.
 This sample demonstrates how to do this with Autofac using the `Autofac.Extensions.DependencyInjection` package

-NOTE: While this sample illustrates the scenario using [Autofac](/nservicebus/dependency-injection/autofac.md), the same can be achieved by using other [DI libraries](/nservicebus/dependency-injection/).
-Using Autofac requires adding reference to the `Autofac.Extensions.DependencyInjection` package.
+NOTE: This can also be done using other [DI libraries](/nservicebus/dependency-injection/).

 First, ASP.NET Core needs to be instructed to use a custom container: